Foods that are Bad for Gallbladder – Overview

 5. Fried Food

-Some of our favorite fried foods fall into the restricted list when it comes to gallbladder health.
+Some of our favorite fried foods regarding gallbladder health fall into the restricted list.

 French fries, onion rings, fried chicken, steak, donuts and other deep-fried foods have negative effects on our gallbladder and often aggravate symptoms of gallstones and cause abdominal discomfort.